 If you use sign language, you might be able to use the video relay service to contact the Disability and Carers Service using British Sign Language (BSL) or Irish Sign Language (ISL).
 To access the service go to:

 You can download, fill in and print out the claim form.
 You can also print out the form and fill it in by hand.

-You can collect an application form from your local Social Security or Jobs & Benefits office.
+You can collect an application form from your local Jobs and Benefits office.
 The date of request will be treated as your date of claim from which Attendance Allowance can be paid.
 This is as long as the form you receive is returned within six weeks of that date.